thedersen/backbone.validation/README.md

 When binding to a view with a model, Backbone's [validate](http://documentcloud.github.com/backbone/#Model-validate) method on the model is overridden to perform the validation.
 In addition, the model's [isValid](http://backbonejs.org/#Model-isValid) method is also overridden to provide some extra functionality.

+### Binding multiple views to same model

+It is possible to bind several views to the same model.
+This is specially useful in UI structures where forms are made with components that share models.

+When the model is validated all associated views with attributes from that model will validate its related elements.

 ### Binding to view with a collection

 For this to work, your view must have an instance property named *collection* that holds your collection before you perform the binding, or you can pass an optional collection in the options as shown in the example above.